 WordPress images not showing after migration, If the domain name changes during the migration, the WordPress website’s home, and site URLs must be adjusted to the new one.

-If you have access to the WordPress dashboard, you can quickly change the home and site URLs from the General settings page in Settings.
+If you can access the WordPress dashboard, you can quickly change the home and site URLs from the General settings page in Settings.

 If the dashboard is not available, update the WP SITEURL and WP HOME URLs in wp-config.php to reflect the current WordPress path.
 This is added in the following format: